Natalie Jeremijenko

-Natalie Jeremijenko AO (born 1966) is an artist and engineer whose background includes studies in biochemistry, physics, neuroscience and precision engineering.
+Natalie Jeremijenko AO (born 1966) is an Australian environmental artist and engineer whose background includes studies in biochemistry, physics, neuroscience and precision engineering.
 She is an active member of the net.art movement, and her work primarily explores the interface between society, the environment and technology.

 She has alternatively described her work as "X Design" (short for experimental design) and herself as a "thingker", a combination of thing-maker and thinker.
-In 2018, she was Artist in Residence at Dartmouth College, and is currently an associate professor at New York University in the Visual Art Department, and has affiliated faculty appointments in the school's Computer Science and Environmental Studies.
+She is also described as an "artist-experimenter."

+Jeremijenko describes her work as "socio-ecological systems design."
+As Rachael Rettner summarized, "She uses her engineering skills to set up public art projects that highlight social issues and focus on the relationship between humans and our environment."

-Early life and education
+Life and education

-She was born in Mackay, Queensland, and raised in Brisbane, the second of ten children to a physician and a schoolteacher.
+Jeremijenko was born in Mackay, Queensland, and raised in Brisbane, the second of ten children to a physician and a schoolteacher.
 Her parents were champions of domestic technology, and Jeremijenko claims that her mother was the first woman in Australia to own a microwave.

-She enrolled in PhDs, in Australia and possibly Stanford University but was not awarded a doctorate.

-Transition to art installations
+She has a PhD in computer science and electrical engineering from the University of Queensland, and additionally did coursework for a PhD in mechanical engineering at Stanford University, without completing the degree.